AustralianBioCommons/how-to-doc-guidelines/index.md

 ## Acknowledgements

+The Australian BioCommons guidelines are based on learnings from existing efforts, including our own projects, but also the Galaxy, Nextflow and Snakemake communities.

 The documentation guidelines template repository is supported by the Australian BioCommons via Bioplatforms Australia funding, the Australian Research Data Commons (https://doi.org/10.47486/PL105) and the Queensland Government RICF programme.
 Bioplatforms Australia and the Australian Research Data Commons are enabled by the National Collaborative Research Infrastructure Strategy (NCRIS).